tajpouria/terraform-associate-exam-gcp-examples/README.md

 [Provisioners](1-provisioners)

 - Copy local SSH key into provisioned instance
-- Use data directive to reference existing default VPC resource
+- Use data directive to reference existing default VPC
 - Configure cloud-init using template file data to install apache on provisioned instance
 - Use local-exec to echo the instance private IP address into a text file on the local machine
 - Use remote-exec and connection block to echo the instance private IP address into a text file on the remote instance